Innovative Solutions for Data Harmonization, Mobile Analytics, and End-User Support

 - efforts to automate interactions with users to provide an interactive and intelligent “bot” so that routine queries can be answered without devoting person power to a helpdesk.
 The goal is to use existing help manuals, FAQs, and guidance documents to produce an intelligent agent that will help a dataset user navigate datasets, tools, workflows, analysis packs, results, and the like.

-About the work: The NIH Common Fund programs address emerging biomedical opportunities and challenges that no single NIH Institute or Center can address on its own, but are of high priority for the NIH as a whole.
+About the work: The NIH Common Fund programs address emerging biomedical opportunities and challenges that no single NIH institute or center can address on its own, but are of high priority for the NIH as a whole.
 The OSC is developing the Common Fund Data Ecosystem (CFDE), where Common Fund-supported biomedical datasets will be stored and used in the digital cloud environment.
-The Scholar would work to address rate-limiting steps in three areas of technological innovation:
+The Scholar will work to address rate-limiting steps in three areas of technological innovation:

-- mobile computing platforms available to datasets that have been harmonized to conserve fiscal resources and speed analyses; and
+- Mobile computing platforms available to datasets that have been harmonized to conserve fiscal resources and speed analyses

 - Gabriella Miller Kids First Pediatric Research Program (primary use case)